Chemistry Bridge Program

 The OSU Chemistry Bridge Program can accept students from its own admissions files or from the ACS Bridge Portal.
 We encourage students interested in the Bridge Program to apply through the ACS Bridge Portal, but also to send an email the Admissions Coordinator, Nick Rodgers, alerting us to your interest in Ohio State's program.

-We do not expect students to have a perfect or complete record, however.
+We do not expect students to have a perfect or complete record.
 We recognize that both life events and opportunity vary dramatically.
 It does help us a great deal to understand the nature of and reasons for any gaps or issues in your undergraduate record, and your goals for the program.
 Please address that in your application.

 It is most helpful for us to see letters of recommendation from all former research advisors and from chemistry or biochemistry professors who are well acquainted with your academic and research ability or potential.
 Letters from other science professors or academic advisors who are well-acquainted with your abilities are also useful.
 Letters from professors in other areas, employers, other lab members, family members, friends or other peers are much less useful.
 If you were employed in a research position, a letter from your supervisor may be useful, but be sure that a chemistry (or at least science) professor also provides at least one letter.